projectlod/aLODofTea/README.md

 ## ☕ Final Notes

-Thank you for joining us in this quiet, mindful journey through heritage, poetry, and philosophy — all contained in a cup of tea 🍵.
+Thank you for joining us in this quiet, mindful journey through heritage, poetry and philosophy — all contained in a cup of tea 🍵.